What is QPR?

 How often do you offer this training?

-We currently offer 1 scheduled (virtual) QPR per month that is open to the general public and rotates dates and times to try to accommodate various schedules.
-We can also provide private group training.
+We currently offer 2 scheduled (virtual) QPR sessions per month that are open to the general public and rotate days of the week to try to accommodate various schedules.
+To find out when our next training is check the options on the form below or the calendar events to the right.
+We can also provide private group training (see below).

 Who can be trained?